kyleposluns/elytrarace/README.md

 # ElytraRace

 This is a minigame that utilizes Minecraft's "Elytra".
-Development is paused and I will probably pick it up at a later date.
+This is the 1.0 release.